quackduck/WarpDrive/README.md

 ## Known Issues

-WarpDrive is a bit slow, compared to similar native shell scripts, taking ~160ms on average (This could be different for you.
-Do inform me about WarpDrive's performance)
+WarpDrive is a bit slow, compared to native shell scripts, taking ~150ms on average (tested using [Hyperfine](https://github.com/sharkdp/hyperfine)) for most commands (This could be different for you.
+Do inform me about WarpDrive's performance or leave a review at <igoel.mail@gmail.com>)
 This is because the JVM takes a lot of time to start up.
 The application itself takes 30ms.

  ## Caveats